Research

 Co-Supervisor: Dr. Tamara Cohen

-Current position: McGill Medicine starting Fall 2020
+Current position: McGill Medicine starting Fall 2020ion text goes here

-Independent Study Student Winter 2020
+• Independent Study Student Winter 2020

 MILOH Lab Volunteer 2019-2020

-Research Assistant Summer 2019
+• Research Assistant Summer 2019

 Complete and submit the scoping review entitled Predictors of weight bias in health science students and fitness professionals.
 Organize all documents and surveys needed for the study conducted during September, December and April months.